Prompt cusps and the dark matter annihilation signal: Prompt cusps

-Given peak height $\nu$, the distribution of $e$ and $p$ can be taken to be\footnote{Equation~(\ref{ep}) describes the distribution of $e$ and $p$ at an arbitrary point; the distribution restricted to density peaks is not known.} \cite{2001MNRAS.323....1S}

-For each WIMP scenario that we study, we generate a sample of $10^7$ peaks, using rejection methods to sample $\delta$ and $\nabla^2\delta$ and inverse transforms to sample $e$ and $p$.
-We also integrate Eq.~(\ref{nux}) to find the number density $n_\mathrm{peaks}$ of peaks.
-Figure~\ref{dist2d} shows the resulting distribution of peaks (left-hand panel) for the WIMP scenario considered in Fig.~\ref{power}.
-Now for each peak, we use Eq.~(\ref{A}) to evaluate the density coefficient $A$, and we also evaluate

-which is roughly the outer radius of the prompt cusp, at least to within a factor of a few \cite{2022arXiv220705082D}.
-The annihilation rate is only logarithmically sensitive to this parameter.
-The right-hand panel of Fig.~\ref{dist2d} shows the distribution of cusps in mass $\Mc$ and radius $\Rc$, where $\Mc=(8\pi/3)A\Rc^{1.5}$ is the mass enclosed within $\Rc$.

-We consider a number of WIMP scenarios with different $m_\chi$ and $T_\mathrm{kd}$.
-Figure~\ref{z10} shows the redshift $z_{10}$ by which 10 per cent of the cusps have collapsed.\footnote{We take $z_{10}$ to be the redshift by which 10 per cent of the peaks with $e^2-p\lvert p\rvert < 0.26$ have collapsed, since we are able to associate these peaks with prompt cusps; see footnote~\ref{ecnote}. $z_{10}$ corresponds to roughly the redshift by which 5 per cent of all peaks have collapsed.} This number largely determines the annihilation rate in cusps; see Eq.~(\ref{JperM}).
-Generally, larger particle masses and earlier decoupling cause cusps to form earlier because both effects move the free-streaming cutoff $k_\mathrm{fs}^{-1}$ to smaller scales, where there is (logarithmically) more power in density variations.

-The final feature of each prompt cusp is the interior radius at which the $\rho=A r^{-1.5}$ cusp gives way to a central core \cite{2022arXiv220705082D}.
-This feature is enforced by Liouville's theorem, which implies that the maximum phase-space density $\fmax$ set in the early universe cannot be exceeded inside collapsed structures.
-For dark matter that decoupled while it was nonrelativistic at the scale factor $a_\mathrm{kd}$,
+Finally, there is an interior radius $\rc$ at which the $\rho=A r^{-1.5}$ cusp gives way to a central core \cite{2023MNRAS.518.3509D}.
+This feature is enforced by Liouville's theorem, which implies that the maximum phase-space density $\fmax$, set in the early universe, cannot be exceeded anywhere in later nonlinear structures \cite{1979PhRvL..42..407T}.
+For dark matter that decoupled from the radiation while it was nonrelativistic at scale factor $a_\mathrm{kd}$ and temperature $T_\mathrm{kd}$,

 and the phase-space structure of a $\rho=A r^{-1.5}$ cusp implies that $\fmax$ is reached at the radius $\rc$ where